djipco/surface-scanmeister/README.md

 sudo mount -a
 ```

-If needed, you can mount and unmount manuall:
+If needed, you can mount and unmount manually:

 ```
 sudo umount /home/surface/scans
 ```

-# Node
+## Node.js

 The control program is written in JavaScript so Node.js must be installed.
-First, we need to add the source for Node's latest LTS version:
+First, we need to add the
+source for Node's latest LTS version:

 ```
 curl -fsSL https://deb.nodesource.com/setup_lts.x | sudo -E bash -